jnschw/promptGenML/README.md

-# What is PromptML?
+# What is PromptGenML?

-PromptML is a lightweight, human- and machine-readable format for the structured description of characters, scenes, and context elements for generative AI applications.
+PromptGenML is a lightweight, human- and machine-readable format for the structured description of characters, scenes, and context elements for generative AI applications.
 It is designed to enable repeatable, comprehensible, and shareable prompts—particularly in areas such as image generation, comic creation, learning materials, or interactive stories.

 ---

 ## Basic Idea

-PromptML is based on YAML ("Yet Another Markup Language") and is a semantic layer over simple prompts.
+PromptGenML is based on YAML ("Yet Another Markup Language") and is a semantic layer over simple prompts.
 It separates the description of a character or scene from the concrete request to the AI to generate an image or text.

 ---